Code-Institute-Submissions/Upon-Wonder/README.md

 div and put in some extra css on the specific areas that where affected to eliminate the extra margins.

-* When testing my website I noticed that the button on the index page wouldn't work on my Firefox browser when looked at from my laptop.
+* When testing my website I noticed that the button on the index page wouldn't work on my Firefox browser when looked at it from my laptop.
 When I tried the website on my other, bigger screen the button worked perfect.
 It turned out that the logo image (despite being transparent) was covering the button and wouldn't make it possible to press it.
 This took me some time to figure out ofcourse and the internet wouldn't give me the answears I wanted.
 After discovering the cause I was able to correct the issue by putting the button to a z-index of +2 and the logo to a z-index of +1.